Bennedict Mathurin: 2024–25 season: NBA Finals appearance

 On November 10, 2024, Mathurin put up a career-high 38 points with 7-of-8 three-pointers made in a 132–121 win over the New York Knicks.
 He and Tyrese Haliburton became the second duo to each score at least 35 points in a game in Pacers franchise history, after Jalen Rose and Reggie Miller during the 2000 NBA Eastern Conference Semifinals against the Philadelphia 76ers.

 On March 20, 2025, Mathurin scored 28 points and collected a career-high 16 rebounds in an overtime win over the Brooklyn Nets.
 On May 29, he recorded 23 points and 9 rebounds, both team-highs, on 6-10 shooting and 9-9 free throws, in a game-five loss to the New York Knicks in the Eastern Conference Finals.
 The Pacers eventually won the series, advancing to the 2025 NBA Finals.
 On June 11, Mathurin scored a playoff career-high 27 points in only 22 minutes off the bench in a 116–107 Game 3 win over the Oklahoma City Thunder to help the Pacers take a 2–1 series lead.

+2025–26 season

+Mathurin made 28 appearances (including 24 starts) for the Pacers during the 2025–26 NBA season, averaging 17.8 points, 5.4 rebounds, and 2.3 assists.

+Los Angeles Clippers (2026)

+On February 5, 2026, Mathurin, Isaiah Jackson, two first-round picks and one second-round pick were traded to the Los Angeles Clippers in exchange for Ivica Zubac and Kobe Brown.
+In his Clippers home debut on February 19, Mathurin scored a career-high-tying 38 points off the bench in a 115–114 win over the Denver Nuggets.

+New Orleans Pelicans (2026)

+On September 11, 2026, Mathurin agreed to a 2 year, $16 million contract with the New Orleans Pelicans.